-Want to make 2018 your best year ever?
-Whether you’re trying to make money, spend less, or want a quick tip to help you acheive your money goals–we have you covered.
+Whether you’re trying to make money, spend less, or want a quick tip to help you achieve your money goals–we have you covered.

 You should know your credit score and what’s on you report.
 A few years back, a medical bill of mine was sent to the wrong address.
 I didn’t find out about it until I got an alert that a collection agency showed up on my credit report.
 I ended up getting it fixed but if I didn’t have credit monitoring setup, the situation could have been far worse.

 It turns out, this situation isn’t that unique.
 A recent FTC report found 20% of Americans have an error on their credit report.